Turning Point - Polling Software

-Polling software allows learners to participate in real time polling activities using a clicker or their own mobile, tablet or computer.
+Polling software allows learners to participate in real time polling activities using a mobile device, tablet or computer.
 TurningPoint is a type of polling software that can operate from within or outside of PowerPoint, making it suitable for use in teaching sessions.
 Polling software facilitates a 'flipped classroom' approach to teaching and learning.
 Instructors can collect and analyse feedback instantly or after their sessions through automatically generated reports.

 How might I use it?

 Active learning is at the heart of polling software which encourages interaction and enables students to become more involved in their learning.
 Rather than a one-way ‘transmission’ type of delivery from an academic in a traditional lecture, it is possible to measure whether the cohort have actually understood the material, and to adjust the teaching material accordingly.
 Of course, many lecturers will be doing this already without polling software by asking for a show of hands or encouraging questions from students.
 However, polling software can make the process easier by exploiting current technology that will be familiar and comfortable for most students.